franchiseBoyz/Ecommerce-Recommender-System/README.md

 * `selling_price`: the retail selling price of the product.

-There were a lot more columns in the data we scraped such as `sellername`, `sellerreting` and `highlights` that were dropped.
+There were a lot more columns in the data we scraped such as `sellername`, `sellerrating` and `highlights` that were dropped.
 We also conducted feature engineering on some columns to capture more information.
 All this is well documented in the included project [**writeup**](./writeup.docx).

 ## EDA